 Neither the state Liquor Control Act nor the regulations of the ABCC require identification to be checked as a condition to selling or delivering an alcoholic beverage to any person (except in the case of certain deliveries to consumers at their homes or offices).
-Each licensee is left to decide for itself what policy to establish on checking identification prior accepting orders for, selling and delivering alcoholic beverages.
-Some licensees adopt a conservative policy, as they may legally do under the Liquor Control Act and the ABCC regulations, and require proof of age from any person who appears to be younger than thirty years of age and accept as proof of age only the six pieces of identification that give a licensee a defense to any criminal conviction, civil liability and/or administrative prosecution.
+Each licensee is left to decide for itself what policy to establish on checking identification prior to accepting orders for, selling and delivering alcoholic beverages.

-Therefore, while a licensee may choose to rely upon any form of identification to obtain proof of age, only these specific six forms of identification provide a defense to a charge of service, delivery, or furnishing of alcoholic beverages to a person under 21 years of age.
+Therefore, while a licensee may choose to rely upon any form of identification to obtain proof of age, only reasonable reliance upon one of these specific eight forms of identification provides a defense to a charge of sale or delivery of an alcoholic beverage to a person under 21 years of age.